mhahsler/pomdpSolve/README.md

 ```

 The value function is defined by a set of alpha vectors represented as
-$V$ components rows in a matrix.
-Each alpha vector corresponds to a node
+rows in a matrix with $V$ components.
+Each alpha vector corresponds to a
-with the same row number in the policy graph.
+node with the same row number in the policy graph.
 The policy graph
 represents the policy in the form of a data.frame with one row for each
 node.
 Nodes have a node id $N$, the action $A$ defined by the policy and
-then for each observation $Z$ the id (row) of the policy graph node to
+then for each observation $Z_i$ the id (row) of the policy graph node to
 transition to.

 A detailed description of the available solver options can be found